Module 4 • International Monetary Systems

 Reserve currency: conditions & contenders

-USD vs Euro vs RMB vs Gold vs Bitcoin vs Stablecoins (as infrastructure).
+USD vs EUR vs RMB vs Gold vs Bitcoin vs Stablecoins (as infrastructure).

-Framework used in class: Independent central bank / credible policy, Strong security/geopolitical backing, Large & liquid debt market (“safe assets”).
+Framework used in class: Credible policy, Security / geopolitical backing, Large & liquid safe-asset market.

-Add two practical criteria: Convertibility + capital openness and Network effects (invoicing, payment rails).
+Add practical criteria: Convertibility + openness and Network effects (invoicing, payment rails).

 What “safe asset supply” means

-A reserve currency needs a huge pool of high-quality collateral and instruments that global investors can hold at scale (deep government bond market, repo plumbing, legal protections).
+A reserve currency needs a huge pool of high-quality collateral that global investors can hold at scale (deep government bond market, repo plumbing, legal protections).

 Asset / Unit Why it can be held as “reserve” Main limitations

-USD Deep Treasury market; global invoicing; Fed credibility; security alliances; established payment rails.
-Fiscal path concerns; political risk narratives; sanctions/geopolitics can motivate diversification.
+USD Deep Treasury market; global invoicing; Fed credibility; alliances; established payment rails.
+Fiscal path concerns; political risk narratives; sanctions/geopolitics motivate diversification.

 EUR Large economy; strong legal systems; ECB framework; regional network effects.
-Fragmented fiscal backing vs one U.S. Treasury; crisis governance perceptions; safe-asset fragmentation.
+Fragmented fiscal backing; safe-asset fragmentation; crisis governance perceptions.

 RMB Trade footprint; policy push; growing market depth.
-Convertibility/capital controls; institutional independence perceptions; geopolitical trust tradeoffs.
+Convertibility/capital controls; institutional independence perceptions; trust tradeoffs.

-Gold No issuer default risk; politically neutral asset; hedges extreme tail risks for some holders.
-No yield; storage costs; not a payment unit for modern trade scale; price volatility exists.
+Gold No issuer default risk; politically neutral asset; tail-risk hedge for some holders.
+No yield; storage costs; not a payment unit for modern trade scale; volatility exists.

 Bitcoin Censorship-resistance narrative; portable; supply rule.
-Volatility; regulatory uncertainty; no LOLR; limited role as unit of account.
+Volatility; regulatory uncertainty; no LOLR; limited unit-of-account role.

-Stablecoins Payment/infrastructure layer (fast settlement), often USD-linked in practice.
-Run risk; reserve quality/segregation; regulation; can shift deposits away from banks.
+Stablecoins Payments/infrastructure layer (fast settlement), often USD-linked in practice.
+Run risk; reserve quality/segregation; regulation; may shift deposits away from banks.

 Interactive: “Reserve scorecard” (weights + scores)

-How it works: Score each contender 0–10 on each criterion (default values are reasonable classroom starting points).
+How it works: Score each contender 0–10 on each criterion (defaults are reasonable classroom starting points).
 Change weights to see how the ranking changes.

-Weights Weights must sum ~100; we normalize automatically.
+Weights Weights can be any values; we normalize automatically.

 Quick set